-My wife and I recently (May 2016) made this trip and since I had a lot of difficulty getting updated and real information about this border crossing, I decided to post this in the Forum to provide updated info to help fellow travelers.
+My wife and I recently (May 2016) made this trip to Tashkurgan from the Khunjerab Pass and since I had a lot of difficulty getting updated and real information about this border crossing, I decided to post this in the Forum to provide updated info to help fellow travelers.
 Ask me questions if you still need more info.

 First, to do this crossing from China, you have to have your visa for Pakistan in advance from your home country or other place, you cannot get a Visa in Tashkurgan or Kashgar for Pakistan.
 Also, there is no stop to purchase food/snacks/drinks along the way (Tashkurgan to Sost); so ensure that you take enough snacks/food/drink with you to last you this 4+hr drive

 Second, you have to take a local bus to make this crossing.
 You can take a private car, but we were informed by multiple people that it was very cost prohibitive.
 I never got a quote, so I don’t know the cost.
 The bus that goes from China to Pakistan is run by the Xinjiang Province Govt; whereas the bus from Pakistan to China is run by NATCO, a Pakistani govt service.